Northeast Pollinator Plants

 Notes: Blue Wild Indigo is a garden beauty with long-lasting violet spikes with high value to pollinators.
 Cherokee used for blue dye.
 Some toxicity if ingested-tastes badly.
 Noted as deer-resistant by UVM.

-Native to Northeast except ME, native to much of the Midwest: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Naturalized in the Northeast except ME, rare in much of the Mid-Atlantic and the Midwest, native to South Central US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).